The Song of the Sibyl: Original Latin

 Decidet et celo ignis et sulphuris amnis.

 Recordings

 An excerpt of the Latin version was recorded in 1974 by The Boston Camerata, directed by Joel Cohen, in their album "A Medieval Christmas" (Nonesuch), and again in their 1990 album "New Britain: The Roots of American Folksong" (Erato/Warner Classics), with an American Judgement Day hymn as comparison.

 In 1994 a full Latin text with choral accompaniment was recorded by Brigitte Lesne and her group Discantus on the CD "Campus Stellae" (Opus 111).
+Another was recorded by Sequentia for their 1997 album Aquitania - Christmas Music From Aquitanian Monasteries.